 We elected the package of practical expedients, which among other things, does not require reassessment of lease classification.
 We did not elect to use hindsight in determining the lease term of existing contracts at the effective date.
 We also elected the short-term lease recognition exemption for all our leases.
 For those leases that qualified as short-term, we did not recognize ROU assets or lease liabilities at adoption.
 We have lease agreements with non-lease components that relate to the lease components.
-We elected not to separate the non-lease components for store lease assets.
-We elected to separate the non-lease components for office and transportation equipment lease assets.
+We elected not to separate the non-lease components for office and transportation equipment lease assets.

 The adoption of ASU 2016-02 had a material impact on our unaudited condensed consolidated balance.
 Adoption of the standard resulted in the recognition of operating and finance lease ROU assets and operating and finance lease liabilities of \$234.0 million and \$265.6 million, respectively, and a reduction to retained earnings of \$2.1 million, net of tax, as of February 3, 2019.
-The operating lease ROU assets recorded at transition include the impact of net unfavorable lease rights of approximately \$2.0 million, deferred rent of approximately \$25.4 million, and the impairment of ROU assets recognized in retained earnings as of February 3, 2019 of approximately \$3.4 million.
+The operating lease ROU assets recorded at transition include the impact of net unfavorable lease rights of approximately \$2.0 million, deferred rent of approximately \$2.4 million, and the impairment of ROU assets recognized in retained earnings as of February 3, 2019 of approximately \$3.4 million.
 The adoption did not have a material impact on our unaudited condensed consolidated statement of operations or statement of cash flows.
 See Note 4, Leases, in these unaudited condensed consolidated financial statements for additional information.